-- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History (0.5 full-course equivalent [FCE]) and BKS1002H Book History in Practice (0.5 FCE), both of which should be taken in Year 1. - At least 1.5 FCEs in additional elective courses related to book history and print culture. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.
+- Students must fulfil the degree requirements of the unit in which they are enrolled. - BKS1001H Introduction to Book History and BKS1002H Book History in Practice, both of which should be taken in Year 1. - At least 1.5 FCEs in additional elective courses related to book history and print culture. - Collaborative specialization courses may be taken as electives for the purpose of satisfying home program requirements.